APImetrics/APIm-CLI/docs/org.md

 ### `apimetrics org roles delete`

 Delete a role within the Organization.
-The Role ID will be the Name of the Role.
+The Role ID will be the Name of the Role. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings).

 ```
 USAGE